My Challenge This Fall (Philippians 2:12-13)

 Do all things without grumbling or disputing, that you may be blameless and innocent, children of God without blemish in the midst of a crooked and twisted generation, among whom you shine as lights in the world…

-As we do these things, as we love the community around us, we will change.
+As we do these things, as we love the surrounding community, we will change.
 People will see the difference.
 We will live as shining lights in a world that desperately needs the truth of the gospel.

 I want to put a goal in front of you.
 I would like us to pray that we would reach 1% of the community with the gospel of Jesus Christ.
 That’s not very much, is it?
 Yet 1% of our immediate community is 100 people.
 Starting today — actually, starting last Tuesday when we had our Potluck and Prayer — I want us to start praying that God would allow us to do this.
 Not 100 existing believers but 100 people to hear the gospel, trust Jesus, and to be changed for eternity.